taskdotio/docs/developer/components.md

   "extra": {
     "instructions": "", // Optional instructions to provide in addition to the label - if visibity=hidden, then this will not display
     "visibility": "hidden", // Options "hidden, shown"
-    "value": 1, // Value to provide against your choswn unit "unit": "" // Examples: kg, bag, m, mm, ...
+    "value": 1, // Value to provide against your chosen unit "unit": "" // Examples: kg, bag, m, mm, ...
 }
 ```